MurphyPicard/evToEbitda/README.md

 # Notes
 * Might need to enable/disable cors to play with the site while under construction.
 * I am hiding my intrinio apikey and future api keys in a config.js file.

+# MVP
+Very simply, we want one select dropdown (EV/EBITDA) to show on screen and display the results of that screen in a pleasant to look at format